adityapk00/zqw-docs/docs/android.md

 ### What data can the wormhole service see?

 All communication is encrypted end-to-end, so the wormhole service can't see the content of your messages.
 It can see some meta-data like the IP addresses and date/timestamps.
-Both your phone and your desktop connect to `wormhole.zecqtwallet.com` over HTTPS.
+Both your phone and your desktop connect to `wormhole.zecwallet.co` over HTTPS.

 ### Will it always connect via the wormhole service?